tech-vcanus/tech-vcanus.github.io/_posts/2019-12-16-Java-Build.md

 # Add custom jar file to maven project
  1. Open pom.xml
- 2. Add local repository or jar files
+ 2. Add local repository or jar files!!
-  Add local repository in pom.xml
+  if you want to add local repository in pom.xml
     ```
     <repositories>
       <repository>